kobildeveloper/mid-connector-release-notes/README.md

 * Retry limit - Property will attempt to fetch the data based on the configured retry limit count.
 * Retry interval - Property for polling based on the configured milliseconds count.
 * Default limit is 3 and interval is 1000 ms
-* Maximum allowed limit is 5  and maximum allowed interval is 30000 ms (if the value is not set in connector.properties)
+* Maximum allowed limit is 5 ms and maximum allowed interval is 30000 ms (if the value is not set in connector.properties)

 <br/>